-My number one go-to beer spa in Prague is Spa BeerLand Chateaux in Prague Old Town, only steps away from Prague Castle.
-With their cozy ambiance, they take the beer spa experience to another level.
+One of my favourite beer spas is Spa BeerLand Chateaux in Prague Old Town, only steps away from Prague Castle.
+With their cozy ambience, they take the beer spa experience to another level.

 Their private spa rooms are inside historic chateaux.
 With a starry ceiling and stylish copper beer tanks, you'll feel like you stepped inside an alchemist workshop.
 The bath includes unlimited light and dark beer Krušovice on tap.